aneeshanavlakha/project-grocery-inventory/README.md

 Changed inventory value to 80

 ## Phase 4: Task 3
-If you had more time to work on the project, what refactoring might you use to improve your design?
+I'd refactor my design to ensure my event is not logged twice.

-One thing I'd do is remove some of the code duplication between the HomeTab class and RemoveGroceryTab class, especially in the setTable() and saveButton() methods.
+Another thing I'd do is remove some of the code duplication between the HomeTab class and RemoveGroceryTab class, especially in the setTable() and saveButton() methods.
 The setTable() method implementation is pretty much identical in both classes, and I think that either adding them into a common abstract class, perhaps in Tab would help reduce some of the duplication.
 However, none of the other subclasses of Tab use those methods, so I'd have to figure out